TanStack/query/README.md

 ### Pass a falsy query key

-If a query isn't ready to be requested yet, just pass a falsy value as the query key or as an item in the query key:
+If a query isn't ready to be requested yet, just pass a falsy value as the query key:

 ```js
 // Get the user